jphapppy/BSE_Template_Portfolio/index.md

 ![Headstone Image](middle.png)
 This is the 3D print for the module connector.
 I attached some bolts to the OLED module and hotglued those bolts to this, and this square the side of my glasses.
 ![Headstone Image](both.png)
+This is what they look like on my glasses.

 # Code